inBrainSurveys/InBrainSurveys_SDK_Swift/README.md

 **presentInBrainWebView(withSecret: String, withAppUID: String)**
 * Presents the InBrain WebView with your Info.pList values as authentication credentials
 * Ensure this is being called from the InBrain.shared singleton reference
-* The Secret is your provided clientSecret from inBrain, based on the environment being tested
+* The Secret is your provided clientSecret from inBrain
 * The AppUID is for the user attempting to use InBrain; this is often the unique account email or unique username of the user in your app
 * Send blank string as parameter (“”) if no unique identifier is used for users in your app